michael-wall/search-client/README.md

 ## Introduction ##
 - This repository contains a POC showing the use of Elasticsearch RestHighLevelClient in Liferay DXP 2025.Q1 based on the provided ElasticSearchClientConfiguration, ElasticSearchClientFactory and ElasticSearchClientUtil classes.
 - I have recreated some simplified examples here using the out of box Liferay indexed Elasticsearch User documents and a custom Liferay Object Definition and data, using Elasticsearch classes such as ScriptSortBuilder and AggregationBuilders to show the code compiling, deploying and running successfully in Liferay DXP 2025.Q1.
+- The POC has all of the classes in remote-search-client-web as splitting ElasticSearchClientUtil and ElasticSearchClientConfiguration, ElasticSearchClientFactory into different modules adds complexity without any benefit if the ElasticSearchClientConfiguration, ElasticSearchClientFactory classes are only used by remote-search-client-web.
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
 - It was built and tested using Liferay DXP QR 2025.Q1.0 with JDK 21 at compile time and runtime.
 - It uses Elasticsearch and Elasticsearch Client version **7.17.26** dependencies.